ptrhvns/meals/README.md

 - Python
 - Redis

+# Testing

+For this project, I wanted to try an experiment where I rely on static typing, linting, and so on, but don't do any automated testing to see how far I get.
+If the pain get to be too much, then I might change my mind.

 ## Setting Up a Development Environment

 The following assumes the use of a Linux development environment (tested on